pzhg/hCNN/README.md

 	Leaked ReLu activation.

-	The leaky rate can be adjusted in `cnnAddActivationLayer.m`
+	The leaky rate can be adjusted in `cnnAddActivationLayer.m`.

 * `'sigmoid'`